-- A sworn petition or complaint should be filed prior to the preliminary protective hearing and served/provided to the parents. - The petition should be specific about the facts that bring the child before the court. - The petition should not be conclusory without relevant facts to explain and support the conclusions. - Petitions need to include allegations specific to each legal parent or legal guardian if appropriate. - If the petition does not contain allegations against a legal parent or legal guardian, the child should be placed with or returned to that parent or legal guardian unless it is determined that there is a safety threat to the child. - Petitions/removal affidavits need to include specific language clearly articulating the current threat to the child's safety.
+- A sworn petition or complaint should be filed prior to the adversary hearing and served/ provided to the parents. - The petition should be specific about the facts that bring the child before the court. - The petition should not be conclusory without relevant facts to explain and support the conclusions. - Petitions need to include allegations specific to each legal parent or legal guardian if appropriate. - If the petition does not contain allegations against a legal parent or legal guardian, the child should be placed with or returned to that parent or legal guardian unless it is determined that there is a safety threat to the child. - Petitions/removal affidavits need to include specific language clearly articulating the current threat to the child's safety and must include a separate list the specific efforts made by DFPS to prevent the need for removal.